qgis/QGIS-Documentation/docs/user_manual/working_with_vector/expression_help/GeometryGroup.rst

 num_interior_rings
 ..................

-Returns the number of interior rings in a polygon or geometry collection, or null if the input geometry is not a polygon or collection.
+Returns the number of interior rings in a polygon or geometry collection, or NULL if the input geometry is not a polygon or collection.

 .. list-table::
    :widths: 15 85